The Guitar Classroom

 Rock Final

 Led Zeppelin's recording of Stairway to Heaven is over eight minutes long!
 In the context of testing students individually, it's not practical or necessary to have them perform the entire song.
-Since the length of the song is due largely to the multiple repeats of most sections, reducing the number of repeats will shorten the length of the song without altering its basic form.
+Since the length of the song is due largely to the multiple repeats of most sections, reducing the number of repeats will shorten the length of the song without altering its basic form or material.
 Note the places where the repeats have been reduced: i.e. "(Final: 4x only)"

 Below are two recordings of Stairway to Heaven.
 One is the full length and the other is a reduced, class final version.